Congeladorportatil/PyPassKeeper/README.md

 ## License

-PassVault is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+PyPassKeeper is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute this project in accordance with the terms of the license.

 ## Acknowledgements

-PassVault makes use of the following open-source libraries:
+PyPassKeeper makes use of the following open-source libraries:

 - [cryptography](https://cryptography.io/): For encryption and decryption operations.
 - [tkinter](https://docs.python.org/3/library/tkinter.html): For the graphical user interface.

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [email protected]
+If you have any questions, suggestions, or feedback, please feel free to contact the creator.

----

-You can customize this README according to your specific project details, including additional sections or information that may be relevant.